Alex-only/AlexMaxDemo_iOS/README.md

-## 三.
-Max integrates with other advertising platforms
+## 3. Max integrates with other advertising platforms

 <font color='red'>If you do not need to access other advertising platforms through Max, you can skip this part.</font>